alh1m1k/WebKeyboard-for-StarCitizen/README.md

 The WKB in PREVIEW stage. <br/>
 Preview both to test app codebase and determine the need for such application. <br/>
 The app will have to compete with macro-keyboards, touch panels, voice-copilots, self-made cockpits and even some services.
-Given some limitations, security questions and the need for hardware, the question of the necessity of such an application is open.
+Given some limitations and the need for hardware, the question of the necessity of such an application is open.
 And I will leave it to its end users.

 ## Limitation